MyElectrons/PDU-Commander/README.md

 # Command Line Interface (CLI) and Sequencer with Python integration for APC ap7900 and other compatible Power Distribution Units (PDU)

-While AP79xx(b) are versatile PDU devices that provide a variety of access and control options, somehow there was no ready to use **CLI tool** that one could call from the command line and tell it what sockets to switch on or off on PDU(s), or what to measure.
+While AP79xx(b) are versatile PDU devices that provide a variety of access and control options, somehow there was no ready to use **CLI tool** available that one could call from the command line and tell it what sockets to switch on or off on PDU(s), or what to measure.

-There were several sketches I could find on the Net, these would potentially make PDU's controllable from scripts, mostly using telnet in conjunction with pexpect, as well as SNMP.
-However, those were only sketches and still required a lot of tinkering; none of the predecessors provided even a rudimentary error handling.
+There were several sketches I found on the Net, these would potentially make PDU's controllable from scripts, mostly using telnet in conjunction with pexpect, as well as SNMP.
+However, those were only sketches and still required a lot of tinkering; none of the predecessor projects that I've seen provided even a rudimentary error handling.

 This little project covers the power control needs I had.
-Thanks to it I can run a chron-job that will:
+Thanks to it I can now run a chron-job that will:
-1) **Power up** the backup rig (and *do it in a proper staged way*),
+1) **Power up** the backup rig (and *do it in a properly staged way*),
 2) Perform backups (this part is obviously outside of the scope of this project),
 3) **Power it down** completely (*eliminating wasting of dozens of Watts by standby PSUs power draw*).

-All the steps had to be done without any human interactions required - simply because I'd forget about it after a while :)
+All the steps had to be done without any human interactions required - simply because I'd forget about it after a while.

 This project can also be used for **power monitoring** purposes.
-Just keep in mind that the precision of current (and hence power) measurements of the AP79xx series is somewhat low (to my taste, Ok?)
+Just keep in mind that the precision of current and power measurements of the AP79xx series is somewhat low (to my taste, Ok?)
 I'd be happy to give it a try and modify and adapt this project for a perfect integration with measured PDU(s).
-Should you need it fast - just send me a unit you need this project to support ;)
+Should you need it implemented fast - *just send me a unit that needs to be supported*.
+By the way same applies to another brand and/or SKU of the PDU or UPS or... :wink:

 ## Prerequisites
-python3 version 3.7 and up
+**python3** version 3.7 and up

 ## Usage Examples